 Breast Lift With Implants

-What Is A Breast Lift With Implants?
+What Is A Breast Lift And Augmentation?

 Breast lift with implants combines a breast lift with a breast augmentation in a single operation.
 The results can be fantastic – higher, perkier breasts.
 The lift reduces loose, saggy skin and raises low-pointing nipples.
 The implant adds volume and shape in the upper area of the breast, where it is most desirable.